Main suspect in Kevin Lunney abduction and torture dies during police raid

 Kevin Lunney speaking about his ordeal on the BBC Spotlight programme

-The main suspect behind the campaign of intimidation and violence against senior Quinn executives on the Cavan/Fermanagh border has died during police raids in Britain on Friday.
+The main suspect behind the campaign of intimidation and violence against senior Quinn executives has died during police raids in the UK on Friday.

 The man in his 50s is believed to be the head of the gang that has been behind the violence, including the abduction and torture of Kevin Lunney in September.